 For instance, if you use OpenPGP for all of your e-mails, there is still lots of unencrypted metadata like senders and recipients of e-mails, length of the content, timestamps, mail servers, and subject lines.

-Another example is XMPP: If you always use OMEMO for your messages, your contacts, group memberships and device information is still stored in cleartext on the XMPP server (also see “XMPP: Admin-in-the-middle”).
+Another example is XMPP: If you always use OMEMO for your messages, the XMPP server still stores your contacts, group memberships, and device information in cleartext (also see “XMPP: Admin-in-the-middle”).

-Even HTTPS doesn’t keep everything private since third parties can see to which servers you connect, including how often you access certain servers and the time of connection.
+Even HTTPS doesn’t keep everything private since third parties can see which servers you connect to, including how often you access individual servers and the time of connection.